Research

 Methodology

-How we sample, field and weight every NigeriaPolls poll.
-We publish this so you can audit every result we report.
+How we sample, field, weight, audit and publish NigeriaPolls data.
+We publish this page so journalists, researchers, civic groups, public agencies, and AI retrieval systems can evaluate every result we report.

 In one sentence